Steve Harwell: Illness and death

 Throughout most of his life, Harwell struggled with alcoholism, which was exacerbated by the death of his son.
-At times he performed while heavily intoxicated.
+At times, he performed while heavily intoxicated.
 In 2013, he was diagnosed with cardiomyopathy and Wernicke encephalopathy, which can impair speech and memory.
 He was hospitalized in 2017 for cardiomyopathy, leading to the cancellation of a show.
-During an October 2021 show, Harwell said to one fan, "I'll fucking kill your whole family, I swear to God," slurring his words and swaying back and forth, at The Big Sip beer and wine festival at Bethel Woods Center for the Arts in Bethel, New York, which was recorded and posted as a TikTok video.
-He retired after that event, as these health problems hindered his ability to perform.
-Harwell died at his home in Boise, Idaho, on September 4, 2023, one day after his manager, Robert Hayes, announced Harwell was in hospice for final-stage liver failure.
+During an October 2021 show, Harwell said to one fan, "I'll fucking kill your whole family, I swear to God" while slurring his words and swaying back and forth.
+His actions were recorded and posted as a TikTok video.
+Harwell retired after that concert, as his health problems hindered his ability to perform.

+On September 3, 2023, Harwell entered hospice care due to final‑stage acute liver failure due to years of alcohol abuse.
+On September 4, he died at his home in Boise, Idaho, surrounded by family and friends.
+He was cremated, and his ashes were buried in Los Gatos Memorial Park in San Jose, California.

-Following Harwell’s death, many members of the music community paid tribute to him, with bands such as Lamb of God, Third Eye Blind, and Wheatus honoring his memory.
+Following Harwell's death, many members of the music community paid tribute to him, with bands such as Lamb of God, Third Eye Blind, and Wheatus honoring his memory.
 Celebrities such as Carson Daly and Joey Fatone also put out their own tributes.
-Chef Guy Fieri commented, “To my brutha Steve, RIP.
+Chef Guy Fieri commented, "To my brutha Steve, RIP.
 Today is a sad day.
-I will miss my friend.”
-Harwell’s former band Smash Mouth also put out a statement following his death stating “Steve Harwell was a true American Original.
+I will miss my friend."
+Harwell's former band Smash Mouth also put out a statement following his death stating "Steve Harwell was a true American Original.
 A larger than life character who shot up into the sky like a Roman candle.
-Steve will be remembered for his unwavering focus and impassioned determination to reach the heights of pop stardom.”
+Steve will be remembered for his unwavering focus and impassioned determination to reach the heights of pop stardom."

-A public memorial in Harwell’s honor was held on October 7, 2023, in Los Gatos.
+A public memorial in Harwell's honor was held on October 7, 2023, in Los Gatos.